jayhjkwon/spa-maso-sample/README.md

 * Ray Kwon ([@nicekhj](https://twitter.com/nicekhj))

 ## Welcome
-I am a just lousy coder :)

-There are still lots of code to fix, add and improve.
+I am a just lousy coder :)  and there are still lots of code to fix, add and improve.

 Please feel free to make the source code better by forking and sending pull request.